Pats1/RTL_air/README.md

 mkdir build
 cd build
-cmake -DPLATFORM=armv8-generic -DSOAPYSDR=ON -DNFM=ON -DPULSEAUDIO=ON ../
+cmake -DPLATFORM=armv8-generic -DSOAPYSDR=ON -DNFM=ON -DPULSEAUDIO=ON ../          pi4
+cmake -DPLATFORM=native -DSOAPYSDR=ON -DNFM=ON -DPULSEAUDIO=ON ../                 laptop
 cmake ../
 make
 sudo make install